 Varanasi was Burnt Down:

-The Sudarshana Chakra also entered the city after the demon and burnt the city to the ground, including all its assembly halls and residential palaces with raised porches, its numerous marketplaces, gateways, watchtowers, warehouses and treasuries, and all the buildings housing elephants, horses, chariots, and grains.
+The Sudarshana Chakra also entered the city after the demon.
+It burnt the city to the ground, including all its assembly halls and residential palaces with raised porches, its numerous marketplaces, gateways, watchtowers, warehouses and treasuries, and all the buildings housing elephants, horses, chariots, and grains.
 Then it returned to Lord Krishna.

 Per some sources, Paundraka Vasudeva was an ally of Jarasandha and Shakuni and was a major enemy of Lord Krishna.
 He made the mistake of underestimating Lord Krishna and met his fate.